modevar/modevar.github.io/_pages/program.md

 - "/agenda/"
 ---

-The MODEVAR workshop is planned as full day event at **September 1st or 2nd, 2025** in A Coruña, Spain.
+The MODEVAR workshop is planned as a full day event at **September 1st, 2025** in A Coruña, Spain.
 In the current edition, we are combining MODEVAR workshop with Re:Volution to invite more discussion within the community and discover more ideas on improving UVL or variability modeling in general.
 Additionally, we provide a UVL tutorial to invite participants for trying out the latest capabilities of UVL.

 | Program         |                                                                                                                                                                      |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|